-Following the runaway success of our Velvet Matte Lipstick, we’re excited to launch our NEW Berry Nude lip colour.
-Here we explain why we added this exciting new product to our range of natural make-up.
+Following the runaway success of our Velvet Matte Lipstick, we’re excited to launch our Berry Nude lip colour.
+Here we explain why we added this exciting product to our range of natural make-up.

 When we launched our limited-edition lipstick back in 2017, we created a soft millennial pink shade of lipstick that suits all skin tones, and much to our delight this lipstick was so popular that we made it a permanent fixture in our mineral make-up range.